Sandipan-87/sandipan_soc.github.io/SOC_24B2487_FINAL_PROJECT/README.md

 ## Requirements

 ```
 torch
 ```

 ## Setup

-1. Prepare your training data in a file named `input.txt` in the same directory
+1. Prepare the training data in a file named `input.txt` in the same directory
-2. The model will automatically create character-level vocabulary from your text
+2. The model will automatically create character-level vocabulary from the text

 ## Usage